-- b.
-Appliances that may be used and stored in student rooms.
-These include hair dryers, blenders, hot-air popcorn poppers, and fans. - c.
+- c.
 Appliances that may be stored in rooms and used in kitchens or ironing rooms.
 These include irons, oil popcorn poppers, coffee makers, George Foreman grills (and similar items), toasters, and hot pots of any kind. - d.
 Refrigerators that meet University standards (maximum 10 amps/3 cubic feet) are permitted. - e.
 The University prohibits the use of halogen lamps and plug-in air fresheners in student residential areas. - f.
 Overhead, or room, lights will not be covered with any material. - g.
 Though neon lights are permitted within the residence halls, they may not be placed in windows or be seen from the exterior of the building. - h.
 Only microwaves provided by the University may be used within student rooms.
-Students may not bring additional microwaves to campus. - i.
-Black (or dark) overhead light bulbs are prohibited in student rooms and hallways.
-These bulbs are permitted in student organization lounges only when standard florescent lighting in one area can be activated simultaneously. - j.
+Students may not bring additional microwaves to campus. - Black (or dark) overhead light bulbs are prohibited in student rooms and hallways.
+These bulbs are permitted in student organization lounges only when standard fluorescent lighting in one area can be activated simultaneously. - j.
 Though permitted for no more than 90 days, students may install string lights so long as this is done without damage to University property.
 Lights can only be hung inside student rooms, not outside or in the hallways. - k.
 Students may not install string lights or television cables through the ceiling tiles, or grid because of potential damage.
 This is not permitted in any instance.
 Any violation of this will result in automatic removal and potential fines for damage caused. - 1.
 Any type of open flame (candles and incense, for example) is strictly prohibited.
 The presence of any type of open flame (or evidence of a flame) on University property will result in a \$100 fine. - m.
 Smoking is prohibited inside residential facilities, within 50 feet of residence halls and within 25 feet of university building doorways and entrances.